qpdf/qpdf/manual/contributing.rst

 - Closing parentheses are attached to the previous material, not not their own lines.

-The :file:`README-maintainer` file has a few additional notes that are probably not important to anyone who is not making deep changes to qpdf.
+The :file:`README-developer` file has a few additional notes that are probably not important to anyone who is making small changes to qpdf.

 .. _automated-testing: